-You can use Google Tag Manager to control where and when your optins load on your site.
+Do you want to use Google Tag Manager to control where and when your campaigns load on your site?
+It’s easy with our embed codes.
 Follow our documentation to learn how to integrate OptinMonster with Google Tag Manager.

-You can use Google Tag Manager to easily manage loading your optin on all pages of your site.
+You can use Google Tag Manager to easily manage loading your campaign on all pages of your site.
 For more complex management of OptinMonster through Google Tag Manager see our Advanced Usage examples.

 If you don’t already have a Google Tag Manager Account you wish to use, you’ll need to create one.

 Login to Google Tag Manager.
 If you don’t have any Accounts you’ll be prompted immediately to create one.
 If you have existing accounts and want to create a new one you can do so from either the Accounts or Admin pages.

 In this example we’re starting without any previous Accounts so we’ll create a new Account once logged into Google Tag Manager.
 It’s as simple as giving the Account a name.

 Google Tag Manager will prompt you next to create a Container for your new Account.
 Enter the domain for your Container and select Web as the place you want to use the Container.

 Next you’ll need to add the Google Tag Manager code snippet provided to your site, just after the opening

 Follow the instructions given from Google and after you have placed those code pieces on your site, click the OK button.